Structural Stability for Fibrewise Anosov Diffeomorphisms on Principal Torus Bundles: Proof of Theorem

 \begin{proposition} Suppose $G:E\to E$ is a fibrewise affine Anosov diffeomorphism with the matrix $A$ as specified in the definition.
-For any $F\simeq G:E\to E$ that covers the same map on the base with $G$, there is a continuous surjective map $h:E\to E$ homotopic to $\id_E$ which fibres over $\id_B$ such that $h\circ F=G\circ h$. \end{proposition} \begin{proof} We define Then we have
+For any $F:E\to E$ that is homotopic to $G$ and covers the same map on the base with $G$, there is a continuous surjective map $h:E\to E$ homotopic to $\id_E$ which fibres over $\id_B$ such that $h\circ F=G\circ h$. \end{proposition} \begin{proof} We define $\tilde w^s, \tilde w^u:E\to E$,